 New balances

-This new YOLO remix "in teryaki sauce" is also changing the relationship between city and province.
+This new YOLO mix “in teryaki sauce” is also changing the relationship between city and province.
 According to Teikoku Databank, a record number of corporate headquarters have moved away from Tokyo, which has seen its population decline for the first time in 26 years.

 One more story: that of Kazuki e Shizuka Kimura, a couple who gave themselves a beach house after selling a cramped apartment in the Japanese capital.
 The two, both in marketing, now work out of Fujisawa, a seaside town southwest of Tokyo.

-"It was COVID that made us make the leap," he says Kazuki Kimura, which also has many colleagues in the process of making similar choices.
+“COVID made us take the leap,” he says Kazuki Kimura, which also has many colleagues in the process of making similar choices.

 Teleworking, can't we go back?